IrvingArmenta/crypto-react-spa/README.md

 ##### express server will start running in port: 3001

-**IMPORTANT**
+**---IMPORTANT---**

-- you need an api key from Gecko Coin to access the api locally -> https://www.coingecko.com/
+You need an api key from Gecko Coin to access the api locally -> [CoinGecko API - Getting Started](https://apiguide.coingecko.com/getting-started/getting-started)

 ---